Aashishsharma/Learnings/NestJS/NestJS.md

 modules are singletons by default

 A Nest.js application is organized into modules.
 Every Nest.js application will have a root module
+providers defined in a module are visible to other members of the module without the need to export them
+We need to import/export the services to other modules, when we do this DI (meaning we can inject the instance of a service in the constructor) will work in nestjs
 The @Module() decorator takes a single object with below properties

 | Module Key        | Description                               |